mwdeshaw/Notable/README.md

 ![notes index](https://github.com/mwdeshaw/Notable/blob/master/read_me_images/Screen%20Shot%202019-07-12%20at%2012.13.35%20PM.png)

 Note creation is handled with a green button in the sidebar, just like Evernote.
 The logic of the button ensures that notes can be created from anywhere in the app depending on the user's current pathname.
-If the user does not have any notebooks, it will automatically create one, preventing any errors pertaining to notes without notebooks.
-The default note created has the title of "Untitled" and blank body.
+If the user does not have any notebooks, it will automatically create one, preventing any errors pertaining to notes without notebooks from appearing.
+The default note created has the title of "Untitled" and a blank body.

 ```javascript
     handleNoteCreation(e) {